mcfuzznstuff/personal-art-gallery-v23.1.0/README.md

 - Just because I'm wearing ALL the hats of a project, doesn't mean I can/should skip steps that are not "entertaining," or not a part of my current corporate persona role.
 - Clearly defining the personas and their journeys will help in iterations. (a part of the NEXT version/iteration of this project.)
 #### 🤓 Plan of action
 - Use ChatGPT to help create user stories based on personas and journeys defined in this project's [Miro](https://miro.com/app/board/uXjVMouX5qk=/).
+Check out the progress of this in the [User Stories Wiki](https://github.com/mcfuzznstuff/personal-art-gallery-v23.1.0/wiki/User-Stories) for this Repo.

  ##### Changelog